hanbyul-crew/hanbyul-crew.github.io/_posts/works/2011-7-01-works-processingworkshop.markdown

 ---
 layout: post
-title:  "Occupy Head Office"
-jqueryid: occupyheadoffice
+title:  "Processing Workshop"
-date:   2011-06-01
+date:   2011-07-01
+season: Summer, 2011
-categories: works
+category: works
+subcategory: etc
 ---

 You'll find this post in your `_posts` directory - edit this post and re-build (or run with the `-w` switch) to see your changes!